-Many entrepreneurs find themselves hitting a brick wall when it comes time to actually source products.
-Whether you plan on manufacturing something of your own or finding suppliers to purchase from wholesale, good products aren’t always easy to find.
+Entrepreneurs can find themselves hitting a brick wall when it comes to sourcing products.
+Whether you plan to manufacture something of your own or find suppliers to purchase from wholesale, good products aren’t always easy to identify.

 What is a manufacturer?

 A manufacturer is any business that produces finished goods from raw materials.
 They sell these goods to consumers, wholesalers, distributors, retailers, and other manufacturers wanting to create more complex items.

 Manufacturers typically stick to one type of product.
 For example, you could work with a glassware manufacturer who creates glass bottles and jars.
 You could work with one manufacturer for cardboard boxes and another for plastic or natural products.

 Retailers often work with multiple manufacturers at once to create an inventory for their store.

 Suppliers refer to anyone who can provide you with products and inventory.
 This encompasses manufacturers, wholesalers, and distributors.

 There are a ton of helpful resources online that you can find through Google.
 But before you begin, there are a few things you need to know and decide.